mediadrop/mediadrop/doc/dev/api.rst

 Querying Categories
 -------------------

-MediaCore provides two methods of listing categories:
+MediaCore CE provides two methods of listing categories:
 :meth:`index <mediacore.controllers.api.categories.CategoriesController.index>`
 for listing all categories in a flat list, and :meth:`tree <mediacore.controllers.api.categories.CategoriesController.tree>` for listing all categories in the hierarchy tree.